Estimated reading time: 6 minutes

 Trains

-In general, trains are air-conditioned nowadays, so travelling is much easier.
-However, should you be unlucky and, for some reason, the train is not air-conditioned, then it is probably best to consider waiting for the next train so it is more comfortable for your dog to travel.
+Nowadays, trains are generally air-conditioned, making travelling much easier.
+However, if you are unlucky and, for some reason, the train is not air-conditioned, then it is probably best to consider waiting for the next train so it is more comfortable for your dog to travel.

 Again, please avoid the rush hour when the train will be crowded